libp2p/js-libp2p/examples/discovery-mechanisms/README.md

 }
 ```

 We will use the `libp2p-relay-server` as bootstrap nodes for the libp2p nodes, so that they establish a connection with the relay after starting.
-As a result, after they establish a connection with the relay, the pubsub discovery will kick in an the relay will advertise them.
+As a result, after they establish a connection with the relay, the pubsub discovery will kick in and the relay will advertise them.

 ```js
 const relay = await createRelayServer({